 Smarter scaling and pricing

 The cohort-based course allows you to price your online course smarter and scale your profit better.
-In the teaching/coaching world, most self-paced online courses are low-priced items with high scalability.
+In the teaching and coaching world, most self-paced online courses are low-priced items with high scalability.
 There is no limit to how many online courses you can sell.
 It’s just a matter of reaching a wider audience.

 On the other side, there is the one-on-one coaching and masterminds where students pay premium pricing for an opportunity to learn from one educator/coach directly.
 This is a business model that’s profitable but hard to scale.
-There is so much time in a day you have for coaching, and eventually, you’ll reach the limit for your pricing.
+There is so much time in a day you have for coaching, and eventually, you’ll reach the limit.

 Cohort-based learning is a sweet spot between the two.
 You have the scalability of the self-paced courses and the premium pricing of one-one-one coaching.
 Because you’re going to be more involved with the students during the course duration, you can price your course at a higher price.
 And this also allows you to reach more students than you would with only one-on-one coaching, helping you change more peoples’ lives.